mikkokam/NUI/README.md

 A physics engine calculates the interactions using real properties.
 Many projects link this with an external renderer to draw the results on a HTML5 canvas element.
 In this project, we intend to test linking the engine with plain DOM elements, to better use the frameworks like Angular and Ionic.

 ####Engine
-Testing the old Box2 ([Box2dWeb](https://code.google.com/p/box2dweb/wiki/BasicUsage)) currently, but might be wise to switch to [LiquidFun](http://google.github.io/liquidfun/) or something completely different (native js or even 3d).
+Version 0.0.1 used the old Box2 ([Box2dWeb](https://code.google.com/p/box2dweb/wiki/BasicUsage)).
+It was small and worked well, but version 0.0.2 is the first attempt to test [LiquidFun](http://google.github.io/liquidfun/).
+Maybe also test something completely different later (native js or even 3d).
+The goal is to maintain the Ionic side the same, the physics engine can be replaced.

-LiquidFun enables particles, liquids and elastic bodies while maintaining compatibility with Box2D.
-To replace Box2dWeb with LiquidFun might not be a big task.
+LiquidFun enables particles, liquids and elastic bodies while maintaining **some** compatibility with Box2D.
+Several things had to be changed to make it work.